sunnywang319/GeneratingNetsForRandomConvexPolyhedra/readme.md

 ## Abstract

 This project is a visualization of Shephard's conjecture, which states that every convex polyhedron admits a self-nonoverlapping unfolding.
 The conjecture remains unsolved to this day.
 Currently, there exists unfolding data for several predefined polyhedra in the Wolfram Language, and my goal is to create a function that can do this for any random convex polyhedron.
-I chose this project because of my love for origami and interest in 3D modeling.
+I chose this project because of my love for origami and art, and my interest in

 ## Generating a Graph for Connectivity Between Faces